OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:23

-Are they servants of Christ?—I am speaking as if insane—I more so: in far more labours, in far more imprisonments, beaten times without number, often in danger of death.
+Are they servants of Christ?—I speak as if out of my mind—I more so: in far more labours, in far more imprisonments, beaten times without number, often in danger of death.

 ## 2 Corinthians 11:24

-Five times I received from the Jews thirty-nine lashes.
+Five times I received from the Jewish authorities the forty lashes minus one.

 ## 2 Corinthians 11:25